nopnop2002/esp32-idf-sqlite3/README.md

 # Changes from the original
 - Change to local component
+- Component and sample code provided in the same repository
 - Disable compile warnings
 - Supports PSRAM
 - Added fatfs/littlefs example